pgaulon/pgaulon.github.io/2024-01-27-redmi-note-8-pro-crdroid.md

 The initial MIUI ROM was at version 12.5.8.RGGMIXM.

+## Downlod platform-tools
+The main tool to interact with [ADB](https://en.wikipedia.org/wiki/Android_Debug_Bridge) and [Fastboot](https://en.wikipedia.org/wiki/Fastboot) is platform-tools.
+It consists in a [zip file](https://developer.android.com/tools/releases/platform-tools) that can be downloaded and extracted anywhere and contains the binaries `adb.exe` and `fastboot.exe`

 ## Unlock OEM
 To prevent accidental operations, MIUI locks the bootloader.
 An official software is provided [here](https://en.miui.com/unlock/download_en.html).
 However it requires an account creation.
 Unlocking the bootloader is also possible through a different way, using USB Driver Development kit (UsbDk) and MTK Client.